Poor Old Dirt Farmer!

 Staying with the status quo “means turning your back on those harms, and condemning hundreds of thousands every year to continuing that misery and oppression,” said the exec for the Drug Policy Alliance, which seeks to end the War on Drugs.
 The MORE Act “ensures that the communities most harmed by prohibition are not left behind,” she added.

-See: A gateway drug?
-Biden explains why he’s not ready to legalize marijuana
+See: A gateway drug? political name explains why he’s not ready to legalize marijuana

 The MORE Act has more than 50 co-sponsors in the House, including Republican Rep. Matt Gaetz of Florida, a member of the House Judiciary Committee who voted for the measure on Wednesday.
 The backers of the bill in the Senate include Democratic presidential hopefuls Sen. Kamala Harris of California, Sen. Cory Booker of New Jersey and Sen. Elizabeth Warren of Massachusetts.